tdwesten/campmaster/.junie/guidelines.md

 # Development Guidelines for Campmaster Frontend

-This document provides essential information for developers working on the Campmaster Frontend project.
+This document provides essential information for developers working on the Campmaster project.

 ## Build & Configuration